 Some of the unique aspects of our addiction treatment centers Include:

 - Individualized Therapy Program – Working with your Clinician, you will develop a customized treatment plan and have multiple one-on-one sessions each week as you work toward your personalized goals.

-- 24-Hour Medical Care – Our Physician directed on-site nursing staff are available 24 hours a day, 7 days a week to attend to your health and comfort.
+- 24-Hour Medical Care – Our Physician directed on-site nursing staff is available 24 hours a day, seven days a week, to attend to your health and comfort.

 - Exclusive Environment – Unlike other programs that can have dozens or even hundreds of patients at a time, Vogue ensures a quality-driven a maximum of 10 guests at a time.

 - Abundant Accommodations – Our Executive Chef, professional massage, yoga, and physical fitness program provide ample attention and comfort.